Puppy growth tracking guidance and next steps

 - Record age in weeks accurately.
 If you only know months, convert to weeks (roughly 4.3 weeks per month) and round to the nearest whole week.

 If you switch between pounds and kilograms, double-check the unit selector before submitting.
-A common mistake is entering “5” thinking kilograms while the unit is set to pounds.
+A common puppy growth chart mistake is entering "5" while the unit is still set to pounds, even though you meant kilograms.
 That single mismatch can change the estimate dramatically.

 The Breed Size dropdown is intentionally broad.
-It does not attempt to identify a specific breed; instead it adjusts the growth fraction to reflect that larger breeds are often a smaller fraction of their adult weight at the same age.
+It does not try to identify a specific breed; instead it adjusts the growth fraction so the estimate reflects the fact that larger dogs are often a smaller fraction of their adult weight at the same age.
 If you are unsure which option to choose, these guidelines can help:

 - Small: Many toy and small companion dogs, and mixes that are expected to stay under about 25 lb as adults.